dynexcoin/Dynex-Neuromorphic-Chip/README.md

 # TuringX-Neuromorphic-Chip

-Reference implementations and Verilog code for FPGAs of the TuringX Neuromorphic Chip as described [here](https://turingx.org/turingx-neuromorphic-chip/).
+Reference implementations and Verilog code for FPGAs of the TuringX Neuromorphic Chip as described [on our website](https://turingx.org/turingx-neuromorphic-chip/).

 ## C++ Reference Implementation (CPU)